Byron Buxton Player Props: Twins vs. Red Sox

-Byron Buxton -- with an on-base percentage of .108 in his past 10 games, 198 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the Boston Red Sox, with Kutter Crawford on the mound, on June 20 at 7:40 PM ET.
+Byron Buxton -- with an on-base percentage of .194 in his past 10 games, 119 points lower than his season-long percentage -- will be in action for the Minnesota Twins against the Boston Red Sox, with Garrett Whitlock on the hill, on June 21 at 7:40 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Red Sox.
+In his most recent game, he had two hits (going 2-for-3 with a home run and two RBI) against the Red Sox.

 Byron Buxton Game Info & Props vs. the Red Sox